Timeline of Star Trek: TNG era and the Okudas

 The gap between the 1986 film Star Trek IV: the Voyage Home (2286) and the 1987 first season of The Next Generation (2364) is 78 years by this timeline, matching early press materials.

 A gap of 10 years passed between the broadcast of the last episode of Star Trek: The Original Series and the release of The Motion Picture.
 The film skirted around the fact the actors had aged, supposing that only 2 1/2 years had passed since the events of the TV show.
 For Star Trek II, it was decided to acknowledge the reality of the aging actors, both by setting the film some 15 years after "Space Seed", and by having Kirk worry about getting old.

 Within The Next Generation era, episodes and films are easier to date.
 Stardates correspond exactly with seasons, with the first two digits of the stardate representing the season number.
-Okuda assumes the start of a season is January 1 and the end of the season is December 31.
+The Okudas assume the start of a season is January 1 and the end of the season is December 31.
 The Next Generation, Deep Space Nine, and Voyager television series, as well as the movies, have roughly followed "real time", and are set around 377 years after their release.

 Since the Chronology was published, it has been generally adhered-to by the producers of the show.
 The film Star Trek: First Contact and prequel series Star Trek: Enterprise both revisit the early era.
 In First Contact, Zephram Cochrane is confirmed as having invented warp drive on Earth, but the date is moved forward slightly to 2063, and it is revealed that Earth's official first contact with an alien species, the Vulcans, took place immediately afterwards as a result of this.